-Students in their last term must apply for their degree through DrexelOne by the published deadline to be considered for degree conferral in that term.
+Students in their last term must apply for their degree through DrexelOne by the published deadline in order to be considered for degree conferral in that term.
 Once the application has been processed, the student is considered a degree candidate.
-Successful candidates will be awarded the Juris Doctor (JD) by Drexel University.
-Diplomas are mailed by the University approximately one month after graduation.
+Successful degree candidates will be awarded the Master of Laws (LL.M.) by Drexel University.
+Diplomas will be mailed by the University approximately one month after graduation.